Nurse-Prime/Glasgow-Coma-Scale-Calculator-/README.md

 *   **TypeScript:** A superset of JavaScript that adds static typing.
 *   **Vite:** A fast build tool that provides an excellent development experience.

+## Features

+*   **Intuitive Interface:** A user-friendly design for quick and easy GCS calculation.
+*   **Real-time Calculation:** The GCS score is updated in real-time as you select the different response options.
+*   **Responsive Design:** The application is optimized for use on both desktop and mobile devices.
+*   **Copy to Clipboard:** Easily copy the GCS score and its components to the clipboard for documentation.
+*   **Reset Functionality:** Quickly reset the calculator to its initial state for a new assessment.

 ## Run Locally

 **Prerequisites:**